-- Residents are responsible for maintaining the cleanliness of their rooms, apartment, and/or community areas.
-This also includes resident bathrooms, which must be cleaned regularly and kept in good condition. - b.
+- a.
+Residents are responsible for maintaining the cleanliness of their rooms, apartment, and/or community areas.
+This also includes resident bathrooms, which must be cleaned regularly and kept in good condition.
+If a resident's living space is determined by staff to be a risk to health and safety, or is believed to cause possible damage to the facility, students will be taken through the student conduct process and will be expected to remedy the condition of their room.
+If issues are not mitigated by the established deadline, students may be charged for excessive cleaning. - b.
 Residents are not permitted to place their trash in lobby or common area trash receptacles, nor are they permitted to leave trash in hallways, stairwells, or other areas.
 All trash must be taken outside to the main dumpster.
 Violation of this policy will result in a \$20 fine. - c.
 The use of wax warmers (Scentsy-branded or like items) is prohibited within campus housing. - d.
 Residents may not use toilet tank cleaning tablets, as they cause water-related issues within campus housing facilities. - e.
 Residents may not flush non-toilet paper products (ex. menstrual products, napkins, tissues, wet wipes, etc.).
 Residents will be held responsible for plumbing issues caused by flushing inappropriate items. - f.
 Residents are not permitted to clean or dress animal carcasses in or around campus housing facilities.
 Wild game meat may not be kept in community fridges/freezers unless the meat has been properly prepared/dressed. - g.
 Repairs and maintenance must be performed by authorized college staff and personnel. - h.
 Residents should report maintenance concerns in a timely manner by notifying a resident assistant or the residence hall coordinator. - i.
 Residents are expected to comply with requests of college staff regarding pest management.
-Pest management must be performed by authorized college staff and personnel only. - j.
+Pest management must be performed by authorized college staff and personnel only.

+- j.
 Residents may not remove furniture from rooms, apartments, or common areas.
 Violation of this policy will result in a \$50 fine. - k.
-Residents will be charged for any furniture items that are missing at the time of move out. - No furniture, including sofas, chairs, bean bags, etc., are allowed to be brought into campus housing without the approval of Student Life staff.
-Student Life staff reserves the right to reject any piece of furniture due to cleanliness or pestrelated concerns. - m.
+Residents will be charged for any furniture items that are missing at the time of move out. - I. No furniture, including sofas, chairs, bean bags, etc., are allowed to be brought into campus housing without the approval of Student Life staff.
+Student Life staff reserves the right to reject any piece of furniture due to cleanliness or pest-related concerns. - m.
 Property left behind by residents at check-out and/or contract termination will be considered abandoned.
 Residents will be charged for any costs incurred to move or remove the property from the room or apartment.
-Abandoned items will be subject to disposal by the college if not claimed within 30 days. - n.
-Residents will be held financially responsible for damages and missing items in their community.
-For damages or missing items in common areas, the college will make every effort to determine the individual(s) responsible for the damage so they may be charged.
-However, if specific responsibility cannot be reasonably determined, the college will divide the cost of repair/replacement for damaged or missing items equally among the residents of that community or section of the community.
-This action will be taken in instances where the combined cost per resident exceeds \$5.
+Abandoned items will be subject to disposal by the college if not claimed within 30 days.